weigle22/post-quantum-sign-FALCON-MVC/README.md

 ## Conclusion

 This project demonstrates how to integrate **Falcon post-quantum cryptography** into a web-based application using **ASP.NET Core Minimal API** and **ASP.NET MVC with AngularJS**.
-It provides a complete setup guide to build, configure, and deploy the application.
+It provides a comprehensive setup guide to build, configure, and deploy the application.

 🚀 **Happy coding!**